HelpSeeker/CoubDownloader/README.md

 #### Lists

 A list is a simple text file containing one or more coub links.
-Links must be seperated by a white space, tab or new line.
+Links must be separated by a white space, tab or new line.
 Like before only strings that contain `coub.com/view/` will get parsed as coub links.

 Example: